alininayeh/jsloader/README.md

 jsLoader
 ===

 A little script that loads asynchronously other scripts then executes a callback function.
+If an array of files is given they are loaded in the same order as their order in the array.

 Quick user guide
 ---